incoming-inc/ios-template-app/custom-notification-ui.md

 Configure the target's initial aspect ratio.
 If your video content is mostly 16:9 ratio, configure the `UNNotificationExtensionInitialContentSizeRatio` value to match your content aspect ratio.
 E.g. for 16:9 content enter a value of 0.5625 (9:16).

 In the XCode project navigator, select your project, then your Notification Content target, and select the Capability pane.
 Scroll down to “App Group”, and select the app group previously created in the Apple Developer Portal.
 If you don’t see your app group, click the reload button (next to the ‘+’ button).
-Note that all Incoming-related targets (main app, Widget, and Notification Content) must be configured with the same app group capability.
+Note that all Sourse-related targets (main app, Widget, and Notification Content) must be configured with the same app group capability.

 ![Configure the new target's app group capability](./images/notificationui-appgroup.png)

-### Add the Incoming Notification UI library and assets to your target
+### Add the Sourse Notification UI library and assets to your target

 #### Cocoapod method